 Since Payton cannot play football, his team made him an honorary coach.
 He also plays on the Angels baseball team.

 Sarah says it has taken her a long time to process everything.

 “I went through a time when I mourned what life would have been like since Jett can’t play football or ride bulls in the rodeo like he wanted to,” Sarah says.
 “But Jett loves being a farm boy.”

 As soon as Jett gets home from school, he changes into a pair of jeans and boots and tends to Siri, his pet goat, and Sassy and Buddy, his horses.
 He keeps the farm running by putting out feed and hay, checking the baby calves and helping with the work cows.

 The silver lining through it all continues to be the strong friendship forged because of this rare condition.
 Jett recently spent time at Payton’s house during a visit to Dallas, and Payton plans to spend a week with Jett on his farm this summer.

-“The boys are inseparable when we get together,” Shanna said.
+“The boys are inseparable when we get together,” Shanna says.
 “They think it’s the coolest thing that they have matching scars on the back of their necks and ribs.”

-“Jett and Payton will have a lifelong bond,” Sarah said.
+“Jett and Payton will have a lifelong bond,” Sarah says.